 - 6.3.1 We will co-operate with CSWS in accordance with the requirements of the Children Act 1989 and allow access to child and child protection records for them to conduct section 17 or section 47 assessments. - 6.3.2 In the best interests of our pupils, we will work with all relevant professionals and agencies as required to safeguard children and promote their welfare.

-6. Opportunities to teach safeguarding - Preventative Curriculum
+7. Opportunities to teach safeguarding - Preventative Curriculum attitudes and knowledge to promote their safety and well-being.

 7.1 Our role in the prevention of abuse